 According to Freud, Oedipus complex occurs in the phallic stage of psychosexual development between the ages of three to five.
 This stage is important in terms of forming a sexual identity of the child.

 The child desires some sort of sexual involvement with his mother.
 He often tries to keep it repressed, but the desire influences him throughout his growth.
 The child starts seeing his father as a rival and wishes to replace him.

 Symptoms of Oedipal complex

 If you’re sexually attracted towards your mother you find yourself fighting many desires together – the desire to be physically and emotionally close to her, the desire to possess her, the need to win her affections at any cost, the wanting to be her favourite instead of your father.
-Often, unconsciously or consciously, these symptoms might show themselves in your actions.
+Often, unconsciously or consciously, the symptoms of Oedipal complex might start showing in your actions.
 The signs of the Oedipus complex are always evident from childhood.
 One just needs to understand the signs and symptoms and evaluate them accordingly.
 Children are usually clingy to their mothers but the signs of Oedipus complex are different.

-Let us a take a look at few of the symptoms.
+Let us a take a look at few of the symptoms of Oedipal complex.

 1. Your father shouldn’t hug or kiss your mom

 A hug or kiss is normal between couples.
 But you can’t stand your father hugging or kiss your mother.
 Their physical intimacy makes you jealous.

 2. You want to sleep with her